Prevent air contamination via evaporator coils

 The solution: UVC disinfection

-Building UVC lamps into an evaporator, radiating the coil prevents the growth of microorganisms.
+Building UVC lamps into an evaporator, radiating the coil prevents the growth of microorganisms in evaporator coils.
 Moulds, yeast and bacteria do not get a chance to develop.
 This means a clean coil, a hygienic dripping pan and less risk of air contamination.

 - Prevents air contamination (including Listeria in Aerosols)

 - Improves hygiene in your cold store

 - Works 24/7